william-xiang/ai-datascience-ibmi-reference-arch/docs/RocketCE.md

     optmem -m <system_name> -o start -t affinity --id <lpar_id>
     ```

+    > [!NOTE]
-    > Note: When using command optmem, the affinity score of other LPARs on the same system could be either positively or negatively impacted by the optimization.
+    > When using command optmem, the affinity score of other LPARs on the same system could be either positively or negatively impacted by the optimization.

 4. Check the progress of the optimization.
 When it's complete, reboot the LPAR to apply the changes.